olin-ars/autonomous-research-sailboat/oars_pkg/ROSdemo/README.md

 - Add/edit source files in `oars_pkg` (nodes, messages, etc.)
 - Update `oars_pkg/CMakeLists.txts` to look for new files or dependencies
 - `cd` into `oars_ws` and run `catkin_make`
+- For new node files: run `chmod +x /path/to/file.name`

 The common commands for starting ROS nodes are:
 - `roscore`: start ROS